-Advice needed for parents on risk of poisoning in toddlers, research saysDecember 3rd, 2012 in Health /
+Advice needed for parents on risk of poisoning in toddlers, research saysDecember 3, 2012 in Medicine & Health / Health

 GPs and other primary care professionals need to warn parents about safely storing medicines and other hazardous household products in an effort to cut the number of poisonings among pre-school children, a study has said.